 - M4.
-Each Generator Owner will have dated, documented evidence that it reviewed temperature data and updated its cold weather preparedness plan(s) in accordance with Requirement R4. - R5.
+Each Generator Owner will have dated, documented evidence documenting that it reviewed documented temperature data and updated its cold weather preparedness plan(s) in accordance with Requirement R4. - R5.
 Each Generator Owner in conjunction with its Generator Operator shall identify the entity responsible for providing the generating unit-specific training, and that identified entity shall provide annual training to its maintenance or operations personnel responsible for implementing the cold weather preparedness plan(s) developed pursuant to Requirement R3.
 [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning, Operations Planning] - M5.
 Each Generator Operator or Generator Owner will have documented evidence that the applicable personnel completed annual training of the Generator Owner's cold weather preparedness plan(s).
 This evidence may include, but is not limited to, documents such as personnel training records, training materials, date of training, agendas or learning objectives, attendance at pre-work briefings, review of work order tasks, tailboards, attendance logs for classroom training, and completion records for computer-based training in fulfillment of Requirement R5. - R6.
 Each Generator Owner that owns a generating unit that experiences a Generator Cold Weather Reliability Event shall develop a CAP, within 150 days or by July 1, whichever is earlier, that contains at a minimum: [Violation Risk Factor: High] [Time Horizon: Long-term Planning] - 6.1 A summary of the identified cause(s) for the Generator Cold Weather Reliability Event, where applicable, and any relevant associated data; - 6.2 A review of applicability to similar equipment at other generating units owned by the Generator Owner; - 6.3 An identification of any temporary operating limitations or impacts to the cold weather preparedness plan, that would apply until execution of the corrective action(s) identified in the CAP. - M6.
 Each Generator Owner will have documented evidence that it developed a CAP in accordance with Requirement R6.
-Acceptable evidence may include, but is not limited to, the following dated documentation (electronic or hardcopy format): CAP(s) and updated cold weather preparedness plan(s) where indicated as needed by the CAP. - R7.
-Each Generator Owner shall: [Violation Risk Factor: Medium] [Time Horizon: Longterm Planning] - 7.1 Implement each CAP developed pursuant to Requirements R2, R4, or R6, or explain in a declaration why corrective actions are not being implemented due to any technical, commercial, or operational constraints as defined by the Generator Owner. - 7.2 Update each CAP if actions or timetables change, until completed.
+Acceptable evidence for these requirements may include, but is not limited to, the following dated documentation (electronic or hardcopy format): CAP(s) and updated cold weather preparedness plan(s) where indicated as needed by the CAP.
+Any declaration shall contain dated documentation to support constraints identified by the Generator Owner. - R7.
+Each Generator Owner shall: [Violation Risk Factor: Medium] [Time Horizon: Long-term Planning] - 7.1 Implement each CAP developed pursuant to Requirements R2, R4, or R6, or explain in a declaration why corrective actions are not being implemented due to